@CCCERAMICS INSTAGRAM

 SKETCHES FROM THE PAST

-It’s taken a while but Caroline’s sketchbooks from 2021 have now been uploaded onto this website.
+It’s taken a while but I have finally uploaded sketchbooks from 2021 onto this website.
 To see them - and those from other years as well, do take a look here.

 31.10.22